gardrek/logic/design.md

 # High-level design
 ## Components

 The basic unit of logic is a component.
-Components can be described as a variable number of inputs, a variable number of outputs, an optional internal state, and a function which may:
+Components can be described as a variable number of inputs, a variable number of outputs, an optional internal state, and an update function.
+When called, the update function can perform any combination of the following tasks:
-  * read any number of the inputs
+  * read any combination of input terminals
-  * write to any number of the outputs
+  * write to any combination of output terminals
   * read or modify its own internal state
   * read or modify the virtual world state